-Please note that you must be willing to travel to the Oxford Vaccine Group for the challenge visit, which may take an entire day with travel times.
-Transport to the Oxford Vaccine Group will be provided.
-Following challenge, you would need to attend University Hospital Birmingham for daily visits for approximately 2 weeks.
+Please note that you must be willing to travel to the Oxford Vaccine Group or Liverpool School of Tropical Medicine for the challenge visit, which may take an entire day with travel times.
+Transport to the challenge site will be provided.
+Where applicable, overnight accommodation will be provided for the night before the challenge visit. £25 subsistence is included as part of the reimbursement provided for this visit.
+Following challenge, you would need to attend the Royal Victoria Infirmary for daily visits for approximately 2 weeks.
 During the challenge period you will not need to self-isolate, but you will be asked to follow strict hygiene measures.